Case Details

 - Judges: Tay Yong Kwang JCA, Belinda Ang Saw Ean JCA and Judith Prakash SJ

-- Appellant / Applicant: Fonterra Brands (Singapore) Pte Ltd
+- Plaintiff/Applicant: Fonterra Brands (Singapore) Pte Ltd

-- Respondent / Opponent: Consorzio del Formaggio Parmigiano Reggiano
+- Defendant/Respondent: Consorzio del Formaggio Parmigiano Reggiano

-- Judgment Length: 48 pages; 12,367 words
+- Judgment Length: 48 pages, 12,367 words

 Summary